one-among-us/data/people/Dethelly/page.en.md

 At this night, A set off for a trip to Guiyang and Chongqing.

-In Ningbo Lishe International Airport,
+At Ningbo Lishe International Airport,

-A sat on the seat near the porthole, and waited for the launch of the plane.
+A sat on a seat near the windows, waiting for the launch of the plane.

 In a daze, a phone call from Chongqing came, and she was familiar with the number.

 >（*The words in brackets represent A.*）
 >
-> My kid, how are you now?（I am fine, what happened? ）
+> Girl, how are you now?
+(I am fine, what happened?)
 >
 > It's nothing, but…… I always worried about that you might……as well.
 So I'm calling to ask you are okay or not.
 >
-> My kid, if anything happened in the future, please tell your parents and not hold it in your stomach.
+> Girl, if anything happened in the future, please tell your parents and not hold back and say nothing.
 Your parents always love you.
 >
 > After our generation became parents, we no longer keep the authority and stubbornness of our elders.
 >